anishk123/jeweler/README.markdown

  * Use `git` to tag `v0.1.0` and push it
  * Build `hello-gem-0.1.0.gem` and push it to [rubygems.org](http://rubygems.org/gems/)

+### Releasing to Gem In A Box Local Gem Server

+	$ rake geminabox:release or rake geminabox_release

+This will do everything Release above does and also automatically push your gem to your local gem server by geminabox

+Please configure geminabox first by

+	$ gem inabox -config

+To install geminabox or know more about it, visit https://github.com/cwninja/geminabox

 ### Version bumping

 It feels good to release code.
 Do it, do it often.
 But before that, bump the version.
 Then release it.
 There's a few ways to update the version: